Mud happens. Protein residue happens. Coop life is not sterile.

-Gentle, no-bleach wash for farm-fresh eggs.
-Simple formula lifts soil and protein residue so your eggs look tidy and ready for the fridge—or the incubator.
+This gentle, no-bleach egg wash helps lift soil and surface residue so your eggs look clean and ready for the fridge—or the incubator.
+Simple formula.
+No harsh sanitizers.
+No chemical stink cloud.

 Backyard keepers and small farms that want a straightforward, warm-water egg wash for eating or hatching eggs.